 1 tbsp. sugar or honey

-Combine everything in a bowl, beat it till smooth.
+Combine everything in a bowl and beat it till smooth.
 Cover bowl with cheesecloth.
 Let stand at room temperature for 5-10 days or till mixture has a fermented aroma, stirring 2 or 3 times a day.

 I stored it in the fridge in a jar covered with cheesecloth after day 10.